jordancde/ShopifyChallenge/README.md

 ## Prerequisites

 - Python 3.5+
-- PostgresQL installed and running on host
-- DB with name "shopdb" created with proper permissions
-- Django and any other pip dependencies it complains about during startup (I will put together a virtual env if I get the chance!)
+- Django django-graphene and any other pip dependencies it complains about during startup (I will put together a virtual env if I get the chance!)

 ## Installation and Setup